build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ### Running the load test

 Load tests are great for verifying your application performs correctly under load.
 For our example application lets pretend that the application should serve 99.9% of requests in under 70ms.
 I will then run a load test against each instance to see how many requests per second each instance can handle before this latency threshold is breached.
 I'll be running my load tests from a c5.18xlarge instance in the same availability zone as our test instances.
+I'm using a c5.18xlarge instance because I know it will be able to load test our instances thoroughly because it is a much larger instance size than any of example instances.

 To start with I ran a 30 minutes load test against each instance using the following commands.
 While running each command, make sure your IP address is correct.
+The `-c` parameter controls how many connections are made during the load test.
+The `-d` test specifies how long the test should run.
+The `-L` parameter enables reporting of latency statistics across various percentiles.
+The `-r` parameter specifies how many requests per second the load test should run with.
+The `-s` parameter allows us to specify our Lua script we defined above.

 ```shell
 # AWS C5 Instance